 - One theory is that antigens (particles from invading organisms) enter the appendix from the intestine and cause the cells in the lymphoid tissue to make antibodies.
-These antibodies will protect us when we are exposed to the antigens in the future.
+These antibodies then protect us when we are exposed to the antigens in the future.
 According to this theory, the appendix is acting as a training ground for the immune system.

 Protection for Good Bacteria and a Ureter Replacement

 - It's been proposed that the appendix is a type of safe house for good bacteria that live in the large intestine.
 These bacteria are important for our health.
-According to this theory, if bacteria in the large intestine are lost for some reason - such as in disease or antibiotic treatment - or if the intestine is invaded by bad bacteria that kill the good ones, the appendix can "reboot" the large intestine.
+According to the proposal, if bacteria in the large intestine are lost for some reason—such as in disease or antibiotic treatment—or if the intestine is invaded by bad bacteria that kill the good ones, the appendix can "reboot" the large intestine.
 It does this by releasing good bacteria to recolonize the large intestine.
-Some scientists have criticized this theory, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.
+Some scientists have criticized this idea, saying that although the appendix can send bacteria back into the intestine, it sends bad bacteria as well as good bacteria.

 The appendix is occasionally used for surgical reconstruction of damaged structures in the body, such as a ureter (the tube that transport urine out of the kidney to the urinary bladder) in young children.
 This is not a natural function of the appendix, but it's certainly useful.

 The theories describing possible appendix functions are very interesting, but they need to be confirmed by more scientists.
 If the theories are true, we need to know whether the actions of the appendix are insignificant because they are also performed by other parts of our body or if they are actually important.